yegor256/blog/_posts/2014/apr/2014-04-15-definition-of-done.md

 DoD is an exit criteria of a simple atomic task and answers the question:"am I done with this task?"
 Moreover, DoD answers the question: "will I be paid for the task?"
-In [XDSD](http://www.xdsd.org), the definition of "done" is very simple&mdash;the task is done [iff](http://en.wikipedia.org/wiki/If_and_only_if) its author accepts the deliverables.
+In [XDSD](http://www.xdsd.org), the definition of "done" is very simple---the task is done [iff](http://en.wikipedia.org/wiki/If_and_only_if) its author accepts the deliverables.